Skip to content

 printf "What bundles are installed?\nWhat tools does the first one provide?" | nb

-The @nimblebraininc/bash bundle provides 3 tools: bash_exec, bash_read, and bash_write.
+The @nimblebraininc/granola bundle provides 3 tools: list_meetings, get_transcript, and search_meetings.

 Use --json to get structured output.
 Each response is a single JSON object per line: